 Thankfulness can sneak into the most unlikely of places.

-The end of this year finds me rapidly heading out of my 30’s and smacking straight into 40.
+At the end of this year, I will be rapidly leaving my 30s and smacking straight into 40.
 (No, an exact date need not be mentioned here.)

-As I look back over these years, I’m thankful for many things, which include obvious blessings, like my family and amazing friends.
-And of course, my Jesus.
+Looking back over these years, I’m thankful for many things, including obvious blessings like my family, amazing friends, and Jesus.

-Today, however, I find I am also thankful for a few things that surprise even me.
+Today, however, I am also thankful for a few things that surprise me.

 Things I Never Thought I’d Be Thankful For:

 Slow starts and small beginnings